Mojavesoft-Group/MiniGuinea/README.md

 *MiniGuinea may fail to block some instances of this tracker, but it stops it most of the time.

 ** Ghostery appears to be injecting its own script here.
 More information is needed.

+# Known issues
+On MiniGuinea v0.1, there is a missing icon file which makes installation impossible.
+Starting with MiniGuinea v0.2, all of the icon files are in place.

+In all current versions of MiniGuinea, you cannot view your Google Analytics dashboard properly.
+A fix was made during early development, but somehow got dropped from the codebase before v0.1 was released.
+An improved fix will be available in v0.6 and later.